On this page

 A certificate is an official written document.
 A certificate demonstrates that the products and services, processes or working conditions in your company meet certain requirements with respect to for instance:

 Sometimes, a client or the Dutch government makes certification mandatory.
 In general this is the case when it concerns safety or quality, for example for:

 A quality mark is an image (logo) on a product or on a description of a service.
 The logo demonstrates that the product or service meets the requirements associated with that quality mark.

 Permission for using a quality mark

-You must be granted permission from the quality mark owner to be able to use it.
+You must be granted permission from the quality mark owner to use it.
 If granted, you may use its logo.
 However, if your product or service fails to meet the promised standards, consumers may call you to account.
-In that case, you must offer them a solution within a reasonable period, free of charge.
+In that case, you must offer them a solution within a reasonable period of time, free of charge.

 How to get a certificate or quality mark

 Certificates or quality marks are issued by a certifying body (Certificerende instelling, CI).
 Technically, anyone can issue certificates or quality marks.
 However, if a CI is accredited you know that the issuing body is independent and competent.
 The Dutch Accreditation Council (Raad voor Accreditatie, RvA) lists: